bgoonz/gists-revamp/by-extension/markdown/Understanding-Git-For.md

     git reset --soft 9c5e2fc

 This moves our `HEAD` ref back to our first commit.
-Looking at our commit log now, we might be worried we’ve lost our changes:
+Looking at our commit log now, we might be worried we've lost our changes:

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*p7JbpgsodVb3H7B1" class="graf-image" /></figure><figure><img src="https://cdn-images-1.medium.com/max/800/0*iz_Dt7BzI5KcBdhH.png" class="graf-image" /></figure>Our changes are still present in the staging area, ready to be re-committed when we’re ready!
 We can use `git commit` to re-apply those changes to our commit history with a new, more helpful message instead: